wahleeee/IT-portfolio/README.md

 # IT Portfolio

-This is where I host my IT/cybersecurity projects - hands-on labs, write-ups, and tools.
+This is where I host my IT/cybersecurity projects - homelabs, writeups, etc.

 Each project lives in its own folder with its own documentation.